kumarranjit/JS-interview-ques-ans/README.md

 ## Closures

 ### What is a closure?
+A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function's variables, a scope chain.

+The closure has three scope chains: it has access to its own scope, variables defined between its curly brackets. it has access to the outer function's variables.

+Closures has important role in callbacks and asynchronous programming.

+**Short answer:**
-**Short answer:** A closure is when a function “remembers” variables from its outer scope even after that outer function has returned..
+A closure is when a function “remembers” variables from its outer scope even after that outer function has returned..

-**Example:**
+**Example:1**
 ```js
 function makeCounter() {
   let count = 0;